grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "Just another quarter mile or so.
 We have to slow the boat down even before we get there -- it is easy to miss a small lane like that, and also no turnaround."

 "OK, when you're sure you're close, have Bastian slow us down as much as you think you need to."
 Percy looked behind.
 There was no pursuing sub there, but she could only see about a quarter mile down the channel before the sighting was lost in the winding ways of the channel and the clusters of warehouses and cargo platforms.
 A quarter mile was nothing.
-The sub with the ram might be right behind them but she had no way of knowing.
+The _Grackle_ might be right behind them, but she had no way of knowing.

-[//]: # (--- EDITED TO HERE ---)

 A few minutes later Sir Trelew called down to Bastian to slow the _Prospect_ to five knots.
 Sir Trelew scanned the signs and structures along the port side of the channel ahead of them.
 Then he pointed to a rapidly approaching small gap between the huts built along the channel.
 "There it is Captain Percy."

 She nodded.
-"None too fucking soon."
-She said with another glance behind.
+"None too fucking soon." she said with another glance behind.
 Still there was no pursuing sub.
 She put two fingers in her mouth and let out a loud, short whistle that rose in pitch.
 Shakes looked up at her from the sail of the _Gnat_ following behind the _Prospect_.
 She waved to him and pointed to the wider channel.
 He waved back to show he understood, cigarette in hand.

-As Sir Trelew brought the _Prospect_ into the narrow way of the shortcut, they could hear the cough and sputter of the _Gnat's_ noisy diesel starting even above the already loud sounds of the _Prospect's_ own engines underneath them.
+As Sir Trelew brought the _Prospect_ into the narrow way of the shortcut, Captain Percy could hear the cough and sputter of the _Gnat's_ noisy diesel starting even above the already loud sounds of the _Prospect's_ own engines.
 As Sir Trelew began his careful navigation of the shortcut pass, Percy kept looking back to make sure the pursuing sub had not come into sight.
 Carbonous black smoke shot up in a long stream from the _Gnat_ as if the small boat were aflame.
 Shakes' head disappeared for a few seconds from the sail as he went below to connect the diesel engine to the prop drive.
 A moment later he reappeared and put the engine in gear.
 The _Gnat_ cruised quickly and noisily off up the channel.

+[//]: # (----- invisible character break)

 [//]: # (### The pursuing sub after the Prospect in the shortcut)

-The _Prospect_ moved into the narrow channel between the huts, backtracking the route it had come in by.
+The _Prospect_ moved into the small channel between the huts, backtracking the route it had come in by.
 Sir Trelew had them moving faster this time though, kicking up enough wake to slosh up against the bottoms of the huts, but just short of driving water into the huts.
 That did not prevent residents from coming out and cursing their passing though.

 As before, they wound their way through the small homes.
 Sir Trelew faced the bow and scanned the path in front of them with binoculars.
 Occasionally he cupped a hand around his mouth and yelled forward loudly in various local languages to try to get a local fisherman or kids rowing tiny coracles to make way for the _Prospect_ to pass.
 He kept up a never ending stream of instructions to Hemi and Bastian below, making tiny corrections in their course to keep them in the center of the narrow passage.

 Percy rode her boat facing the stern, on the lookout for the thing she feared -- the black shadow of the sub rising up somewhere back in their wake among the densely-clustered huts.

-It was just as she was beginning to believe the other sub may have gone for the bait and followed Shakes when she heard the loud sound of a thump followed by crunching wood.
+It was just as she was beginning to believe the other sub may have gone for the bait and followed Shakes when she heard a loud thump followed by crunching wood.
 The strange sound bounced over the thatched roofs of the huts to her ears.
 She lifted her binoculars in the direction of the sound.
 There she saw long boards, clumps of thatch, and huge splinters shooting up into the air.
 A path of monstrous destruction, moving rapidly towards them.

 The sub with the ram was on their path, and coming at them at a high speed, with no regard for any structure or home that stood in their way.

 "Sir Trelew, that sub that was after us?
-They are, um, kinda coming this fucking way," said Percy.
-"Is there any way we can move faster through here?"
+They are, um, kinda coming this way," said Percy.
+"Is there any chance we can move faster through here?"

-Sir Trelew looked behind him and saw the rampaging destruction headed towards them."
+Sir Trelew looked behind him and saw the rampaging destruction headed towards them.

 "Sorry Captain Percy, I am not destroying my neighbors homes for the sake of your boat."

-"You aren't going to fucking ground us again, are you?
-We're fucking finished if we get stopped."
+"You aren't going to ground us again, are you?
+We're finished if we get stopped."

 "No no. No fucking way!
 Your boat was loaded before.
 It is unloaded now -- lots of clearance."